frappe/erpnext_documentation/user/manual/en/stock/perpetual-inventory.md

 <!-- add-breadcrumbs -->
 # Perpetual Inventory

-As per the perpetual inventory system, accounts posting is done for every stock transaction.
-Otherwise its done in larger intervals for example monthly or quarterly
+As per the perpetual inventory system, accounting entry is done for every stock transaction.
+Otherwise it's done in larger intervals for example monthly or quarterly.
+Each warehouse is linked with a corresponding account head.

-On creating new Warehouse, the system will automatically create an Account in the Chart of Account, with the same name as Warehouse Name.

 On receipt of items in a particular warehouse, the balance in the Warehouse Account will increase.
-Similarly when items are delivered from the Warehouse, an expense will be booked, and balance in the Warehouse Account will reduce.
+Similarly, when items are delivered from the Warehouse, an expense will be booked, and balance in the Warehouse Account will reduce.

 ### 1. How to activate perpetual inventory

 1. Activate Perpetual Inventory:

-	**Setup > Company > Stock Settings > Enable Perpetual Inventory**
+    **Home > Accounting > Company > Enable Perpetual Inventory**

     <img class="screenshot" alt="Perpetual Inventory" src="{{docs_base_url}}/assets/img/accounts/perpetual-1.png">
     Note that if you disable perpetual inventory, users will have to manage the account entries manually.
 1. Set up the following default accounts for each Company if not set.
 These accounts are created automatically in the new ERPNext accounts.

-	* Default Inventory Account
+    * Default Inventory Account (Asset)
-    * Stock Received But Not Billed
+    * Stock Received But Not Billed (Liability)
-    * Stock Adjustment Account
+    * Stock Adjustment Account (Expense)
-    * Expenses Included In Valuation
+    * Expenses Included In Valuation (Expense)
     * Cost Center
-    * Capital Work In Progress Account
-    * Asset Received But Not Billed

-1. If user wants to set an individual account for each warehouse, create account head for each account.
+1. If the user wants to set an individual account for each warehouse, create account head for each account.
 Go to:

     **Accounts > Chart of Accounts > Company > Application of Funds (Assets) > Current Asset > Stock Assets > *Create a new account with same name as Warehouse***

     Now, go to a warehouse and link this account to the warehouse.
 This helps in filtering and viewing statements warehouse-wise.

-1. For stock transactions, general ledger entries made against the account head set on the warehouse, if user had not set the account for the warehouse then system gets the account head from the parent warehouse.
-If account had not set for parent warehouse then system gets the account(Default Inventory Account) from the company master.
+1. For stock transactions, general ledger entries made against the Account Head set on the warehouse, if the user had not set the account for the warehouse then the system gets the account head from the parent warehouse.
+If Account was not set for parent warehouse then the system gets the account(Default Inventory Account) from the company master.

 * * *

 ### 2. Example

-Consider following Chart of Accounts and Warehouse setup for your company:
+Consider the following Chart of Accounts and Warehouse setup for your company:

 Chart of Accounts:

 * Assets (Dr)
     * Current Assets
         * Accounts Receivable
-      * Debtor
+            * Debtors
         * Stock Assets
             * Stores
             * Finished Goods
             * Work In Progress
         * Tax Assets
             * VAT
 * Liabilities (Cr)
     * Current Liabilities
         * Accounts Payable
             * Creditors
         * Stock Liabilities
             * Stock Received But Not Billed
         * Tax Liabilities
             * Service Tax
 * Income (Cr)
     * Direct Income
         * Sales Account
 * Expenses (Dr)
     * Direct Expenses
         * Stock Expenses
             * Cost of Goods Sold
             * Expenses Included In Valuation
             * Stock Adjustment
+    * Indirect Expenses
         * Shipping Charges
         * Customs Duty

 #### 2.1 Warehouse - Account Configuration